 The academic Dean may permit a student to take more than 16 credits.
-For General College students the Director of Student Personnel serves in this capacity; for evening students the Dean of the Evening Division serves in this capacity.
+For evening students the Dean of the Evening Division serves in this capacity.

 MODIFICATIONS OF STUDENT SCHEDULES

 A student may alter his schedule of courses for which he is registered only with the permission of his Dean.